SaloniKasbekar/edk2-staging/BZ4052_UEFISpecUpdate.md

 ## (Extension) 24.7.2.1 Use in Corporate Environment

 **Proxy Host** is optional.
-It is located within the corporate environment and acts as an intermediary between the Client and Remote Host.
+It is located within the corporate environment and acts as an intermediary between the Client and Endpoint Server.

 ![](image1.png)